tgaeta/tg-blog/portfolio.md

 ---
 [Fulcrum](http://www.fulcrumapp.com){:target="blank"}

-Currently serving as a software engineer working on the backend of one of the coolest and most powerful mobile form builders to date.
+Served as a software engineer working on the backend of Fulcrum.
 Fulcrum allows you to easily create and deploy mobile forms and surveys to your iPhone, iPad, & Android devices.

 ![Fulcrum Landing Page on Desktops](/images/fulcrum.jpg)